Shandy: Russ

+Shandyade

+Scottish manufacturer A.G.
+Barr produces a soft drink known as "Shandyade".
+Shandyade is a non-alcoholic, carbonated soft drink flavored to mimic the taste of a traditional shandy.
+This is done through using malt flavouring.

+Shandyade prior to 2022 was branded as "Barr Shandy" and contained a small amount of real beer.

 Shandygaff

 A Shandygaff is an older British name for beer mixed with ginger beer or ginger ale; the earliest written record of the word dates back to 1853.
 In H. G. Wells’ comic novel The History of Mr Polly, Wells refers to Shandygaff as "two bottles of beer mixed with ginger beer in a round-bellied jug".

 Lager top

 In England, Wales and Scotland, a lager top is a lager with a dash of lemonade on top, the latter of which reduces the lager's hardness.

 Panaché

-In France, Switzerland and parts of Italy, a mix of beer and soda (Sprite) is called a Panaché.
-This name was also adopted in Portugal due to the influence of French culture in the area.
+In France, Switzerland and parts of Italy, a mix of beer and soda (lemonade, Sprite, etc.) is called a panaché.
+This name, meaning "mixed harmoniously" in French, was also adopted in Portugal due to the influence of French culture in the area.

 Monaco

-In France, a 50/50 mix of lager and carbonated lemonade with a dash of Grenadine is called a Monaco.
+In France, a 50/50 mix of lager and carbonated lemonade with a dash of grenadine is called a Monaco.

 Clara

 In Spain, a clara is typically any mixture of beer with a sweet-tasting carbonated soft drink (in order to reduce the bitterness of the hops).
 The addition of soda lightens the color of the beer, hence its name (clara means "clear" in Spanish).
 It is usually served as a refreshment in the hot summer months, being a very popular drink.
 Other regions have different names for the mixture, and there is a debate over whether a clara refers to beer with lemon, or beer with a soft drink.